mwvgroup/Photometric-Classification/docs/source/getting_running/quick_start.rst

 Valid keyword arguments depend slightly on the fitting function that is being used, but are overwhelmingly uniform across the available functions.
-Each fitting function is a simple wrapper around an ``sncosmo`` minimization routine (The wrapping is just to avoid an argument mutation bug).
+Each fitting function is a simple wrapper around an ``sncosmo`` minimization routine (the wrapping is just to avoid an argument mutation bug in ``sncosmo``).
 For more information on the available fitting routines, see :ref:`fit-functions`.

 Running the Analysis
 --------------------